jinaga/jinaga_com/src/content/documents/00-concepts/02-predecessors.md

 ```

 Let's break down that specification.
-Start with `Given` and the parameter type.
+Start with the model that you built from all of your types.
+Call `given` to specify the type of the parameter.
-Then use `Match` to write an expression that matches the facts you want.
+Then use `match` to write an expression that matches the facts you want.

-The `Successors` extension method finds all successors `OfType<T>` related to the given predecessor.
+The `successors` method finds all successors of the requested type related to the given predecessor.
 Provide a lambda that shows how the successors relate to the predecessor.